 Of the many products that Tomado produced, one design stands out as the definitive icon of the companies' celebrated legacy – the Tomado Shelving System.
 The design was an instant success and has since become a national treasure, even gracing it's own postage stamp.

-SHELVING SYSTEM HISTORY
+WALL SHELVING SYSTEM HISTORY

 The Tomado Shelving System is the culmination of a desire to produce simple, elegant and functional products.
 It was realised through the talented direction of Adriaan Dekker the Head of Technical Design.

-In 1958, Adriaan Dekker discovered the sketches and made small improvements in proportions and materials to create the final design.
-The original version had wooden shelves with hooks that attached to the uprights, these were updated by folded, pressed steel version on the final design.
+In 1958, Adriaan Dekker discovered the shelving sketches and made small improvements in proportions and materials to create the final design.
+The original version had wooden shelves with hooks that attached to the uprights, these were updated by a folded, pressed steel version on the final design.

 It was a big year for Dekker – he also created a series of wire armchairs in collaboration with the Dutch furniture maker Pastoe.
 These chairs, along with his Tomado Shelving System have since become highly collectable icons of post war Dutch design.